Frequently asked questions

 Rhodes College is a private, liberal arts school in Memphis, Tennessee.
 This basically means I had to take a bunch of classes in subjects I'm not good at in the hope that I'd be a more well-rounded individual.
 If you're not familiar with Rhodes, it has about 2,000 students, has some pretty rad rankings such as #1 most beautiful campus and is ranked 51st for best liberal arts colleges in America.
 I'd say Rhodes is academically comparable with schools such as Tulane, Furman, Sewanee, Denison, or Bucknell based on my research.
 If you'd like to learn more, head to Rhodes' website to get the official rhetoric.
 Also, if you're into campus aesthetics, Google "Rhodes College star room," and click on the second image.
 You won't be disappointed.

 why did you major in business & minor in political science?

 Well, I was going to double major because I'm a nerd and I love both subjects, but I wanted to study abroad and still graduate on time.
 I ultimately chose business as my major over political science because it made more sense for my career aspirations.
 I will say, however, my favorite class at Rhodes was Political Science 360, which was a class all about Congress.

 where did you study abroad?

-I was blessed to spend the spring semester of my junior year in Dublin, Ireland.
+I was fortunate to spend the spring semester of my junior year in Dublin, Ireland.
 I'd never been to Europe before, so naturally I went for 5 months.
 I didn't know a single soul that was going, but it was such a blessing in disguise because I had to get comfortable being uncomfortable very quickly.
 I lived with one other American student, 2 German students, 1 French student, and 1 student from Spain, and I attended the International School of Business.
 While attending ISB, I took courses in Sales Management, International Marketing, Cross Cultural Management, and Marketing Communications.